Xerxes004/fluent-fsm/README.md

 * Fluent syntax for machine description
 * No traits to implement -- machine can be defined and built in one line of code
-* Define any number of actions for entry, exit, and event for every state
+* Define any number of actions for entry, exit, and event for every state.
+Actions are executed in order of definition.
 * Built-in model manipulation
 * Passive (blocking) or active (non-blocking) state machine
 * No dependencies